-The practice of being more conscious while listening can benefit your career and life.
-In your day-to-day conversations with colleagues, in networking for future opportunities, in sustaining genuine connections as a manager, listening makes people feel heard.
+The practice of being more conscious while listening can benefit your career.
+In your day-to-day conversations with colleagues, in networking, in sustaining genuine connections as a manager, listening makes people feel heard.
 Empathy, the basis of active listening, is crucial in building meaningful relationships.
 Active listening can even help you manage your emotions, retain data and information better, and resolve conflict.

 Demand for social and emotional skills, including active listening, is projected to grow by more than 20 percent across all industries between 2016 and 2030, according to McKinsey .
-Among these skills are communication, negotiation, interpersonal skills, leadership, management, teaching, and training.
 Further, research suggests that good interpersonal skills are a strong predictor of workplace success overall, due to the link between team effectiveness, empathy, and inclusivity .

-Approaching listening from a holistic perspective begins with an intent to be conscious and receptive to the other person—including the intent and purpose of the conversation—in order to truly understand and empathize with them.
+Active listening begins with an intent to be conscious and receptive to the other person—including the intent and purpose of the conversation—in order to truly understand and empathize with them.
 Incorporating mindfulness into active listening means that the speaker has your full attention.

 Being mindful generally means being respectful and aware of the present moment.
-No daydreaming, no interrupting, but simply comprehending the content and purpose of their words and body language.
-That way, the listener and speaker build an authentic connection.
+No daydreaming, no interrupting, and no thinking about what you're going to say in response.
+Instead, take in the content and purpose of their words and body language.
+That way, you and the speaker build an authentic connection.

-Verbal cues are prompts that a speaker may use to elicit a response or reaction from the listener.
+Verbal cues are responses a listener may express to show they understand what's being shared.
 This includes what Wharton professor Maurice Schweitzer considers “minimal encouragers,” such as replying “yes, I see” or “mmhmm” or “I understand.”
 These are often used alongside gestures and expressions, such as smiling or nodding.

 In turn, the speaker might give verbal cues when they want the listener to pay extra attention, like speaking more slowly or loudly to emphasize certain points, stressing certain words, using a different tone of voice, or pausing.
 In that silence, they might expect a response from their listener.